 What if a boater wants to take their course first and apply and pay for the card later?

-Course providers will need to accommodate this option by providing the boater a certificate of completion or any other “proof” of passing their course.
-The boater will use Application Process B to obtain their CBC.
+Course providers will need to accommodate this option by providing the boater a certificate of completion or any other “proof” of passing their course to apply for their CBC at www.CaliforniaBoaterCard.com.

 Who should you contact if you have questions about the course provider’s application process?